-Experts call for clinical trials to test non-skeletal benefits of vitamin DMay 18th, 2012 in Health /
+Experts call for clinical trials to test non-skeletal benefits of vitamin DMay 18, 2012 in Medicine & Health / Health

 The Endocrine Society's new scientific statement published online today represents the first comprehensive evaluation of both the basic and clinical evidence related to the non-skeletal effects of vitamin D. The statement addresses current research regarding the associations of vitamin D with immune function, hypertension, stroke, skin conditions and maternal/fetal health.